 Primarily, AREIT will be the commercial REIT platform for ALI.
 However, if the opportunity arises, AREIT may also explore other types of real estate properties available in the market.
 AREIT is an important initiative for ALI.
 The Sponsor is committed to growing and supporting the long-term viability of AREIT.
-This commitment is demonstrated primarily through: (i) the Sponsor becoming a significant Shareholder in the Company; (ii) the Properties having been developed by and acquired from the Sponsor; (iii) the Directors and executive officers having extensive business experience with the Sponsor or other Group companies; (iv) some of the Properties' tenants having previous leasing relationships with the Sponsor; and (v) the Fund Manager and Property Manager both being wholly-owned Subsidiaries of the Sponsor.
+This commitment is demonstrated primarily through: (i) the Sponsor becoming a significant Shareholder in the Company; (ii) the Properties having been developed by and acquired from the Sponsor; (iii) the Directors and executive officers having extensive business experience with the Sponsor or other Group companies; (iv) some of the Properties' tenants having previous leasing relationships with the Sponsor.
 In addition, the Sponsor intends to maintain ownership of a minimum of 51% of the capital stock of the Company, with the possibility of increasing its ownership interest to up to 67%.